whiplade/python-p4-sending-get-requests/README.md

 ## Learning Goals

-- Make a request to a remote resource
+- Create a request to a remote resource.
-- Handle the response
+- Handle the response.
-- Parse JSON
+- Learn how to parse JSON.

 ***